Excelsior Elementary School - Congyu Zhang

 If you have been or are currently employed by a Minnesota school district, renewal of this license will require completion of 125 clock hours verified by the district's local continuing education committee.

 If you do not live in Minnesota and have never been employed in Minnesota, you may renew your license by submitting an official transcript verifying 12 quarter or 8 semester credits in the licensure area(s) or in general education courses.
 These credits must have been earned within the five year period immediately preceding the renewal.
-Both of the renewal options indicated above must include the specific professional development requirements in rules that are in effect at the time of renewal.
-This license is valid for teaching in an immersion school only.
-This license may be revoked based on the results of the background check. |

 Special Permission Detail